DjangoGirls/organizer-manual/attendees/README.md

 1. Do you need financial assistance to come and stay in [city]
 2. What is your current financial situation?
 Tell us why do you need financial assistance.
 3. How much money do you need?
 Give us an exact amount of euros you need.
-Try to break

 Some questions are not required.
 For example question 5 (age) is used only for making some statistics later.